 Loans were made with interest in the Sumerian city of Uruk and early versions of financial contracts were exchanged.
 In the centuries since, different methods of making loans have developed but the basic premise remains the same: People want things they can’t pay for all at once and credit makes it possible to obtain them.

-As of 2018 A.D., American households collectively owe an estimated $13.29 trillion dollars, while businesses outside the financial sector owe $14.43 trillion.
+As of the fourth quarter of 2022 A.D., American households collectively owe an estimated $16.9 trillion dollars.
 We’re using credit in very different ways than the Sumerians, but borrowing remains a huge part of our present-day economy.
 This raises key questions: Why is credit important and how can you get access to it when you need it?
 Let’s find out.

 - Why is credit important?